Bachelor’s – Health Care Management & Policy

 Students within the health policy analysis track are motivated by a desire to make change.
 This track emphasizes public health, economics, policy analysis, statistics, and finance.
 Students are exposed to how the government operates and how policy is developed around the country’s healthcare system.

-The track in health administration is a curricular option for students seeking a broad understanding of complex health systems; it builds on core academic disciplines and deepens students’ knowledge of health systems.
-Students in the health administration track are motivated by a desire to improve health and health care.
+The track in health management is a curricular option for students seeking a broad understanding of complex health systems; it builds on core academic disciplines and deepens students’ knowledge of health systems.
+Students in the health management track are motivated by a desire to improve health and health care.

 The Health Care Management & Policy Honors Program is designed to recognize students of Health Care Management & Policy with a proven record of achievement and to give them the opportunity to deepen their analytical skills.
 Students in the Honors Program will work under the guidance of a faculty member to analyze an issue of importance to contemporary health policy or management.